-Extracts are some of the best ways to get the most out of your herbs.
+Herbal Extracts are some of the best ways to get the most out of your natural herbs.
 They are easily added to some juices, teas, or other beverages.
-Some examples of extracts include tinctures, elixirs, syrups, and teas.
+Some examples of herbal extracts include tinctures, elixirs, syrups, and teas.

-Concentrated extract powders have been processed in such a way, that brewing is not necessary.
-Simply place the powder into a heat proof mug and pour boiling water into the mug, stir until dissloved.
+Concentrated extract herb powders have been processed in such a way, that brewing is not necessary.
+Simply place the herbal powder into a heat proof mug and pour boiling water into the mug, stir until dissolved.
 Amounts used vary depending upon what the health issue is.
 See our FAQ page for how to start using herbs and dosages.

-An extract is produced by adding a liquid solvent to a herb and letting the medium activate the components of the herbs, as well as to preserve the herbs.
-Extracts separate the medicinal and beneficial components of a given herb from the less useful parts of the plant (like stems, leaves, and seeds).
-They can be in either liquid or powder form, but we recommend them in liquid form for two reasons: liquids tend to be less processed compared to powders and liquids are more easily assimilated by the body for maximum benefit.
-To review our most popular liquid extracts, check out our Herb Pharm Extract products.
+An herbal extract is produced by adding a liquid solvent to a herb and letting the medium activate the components of the herbs, as well as to preserve the herbs.
+Herbal extracts separate the medicinal and beneficial components of a given herb from the less useful parts of the plant (like stems, leaves, and seeds).
+They can be in either liquid or powder form, but we recommend them in liquid form for two reasons: herbal liquids tend to be less processed compared to powders and liquids are more easily assimilated by the body for maximum benefit.

 Shake well before using.
 Take up to 40 drops in two ounces (2 oz.) of water or juice, two to four times per day.
 Most liquid extracts are best taken between meals.